Citigroup sets aside $600 million more to cover legal costs

 Citigroup said in the filing that it was cooperating fully with investigations into its foreign exchange business in Britain, the United States, and elsewhere.

-Reporting by David Henry in New York and Ankur Banerjee in Bangalore; Editing by Saumyadeb Chakrabarty, Robin Paxton, Dan Wilchins and Andrew Hay
+Reporting by David Henry in New York and Ankur Banerjee in Bangalore; Editing by Saumyadeb Chakrabarty, Robin Paxton, Dan Wilchins, Andrew Hay and David Gregorio